 Make a Difference With a Holistic Health Degree from Northern Vermont University

-Northern Vermont University-Johnson is among the nation’s first accredited schools to offer a science-based undergraduate degree program in holistic health.
-This program is a great fit if you’re interested in science and want to:
+Northern Vermont University is among the nation’s first accredited schools to offer a bachelor's degree in holistic health.
+Here, you'll gain the scientific knowledge and practical skills for your career in this emerging field.
+This program is a great fit if you’re interested in:

-- Examine the mind-body connection and its role in personal wellness and well-being
+- Examining the mind-body connection and its role in personal wellness and well-being

-- Understand the role wellness plays in the development of sustainable communities
+- Understanding the role wellness plays in the development of sustainable communities

-- Learn the science, theories, and histories of Western (allopathic) and alternative and complementary health care therapies, including acupuncture, naturopathy, Ayurveda, chiropractic, homeopathy, and Native American healing
+- Learning the science, theories, and histories of Western (allopathic) and holistic health care therapies, including acupuncture, naturopathy, Ayurveda, chiropractic, homeopathy, and Native American healing

-- Understand mind-body therapies, including meditation, yoga, massage, biofeedback, and other stress-reduction techniques
+- Understanding mind-body therapies, including meditation, yoga, massage, biofeedback, and other stress-reduction techniques

 Opportunities to Earn Certifications in the Field

 While you're at NVU, you may decide to co-enroll in certification programs to become a massage therapist, yoga instructor, reiki master, or Ayurvedic consultant.
-You will graduate prepared for medical- and health-related graduate programs and a career in holistic health care, naturopathic medicine, mind-body therapies, and other healing fields.
+You can graduate prepared for medical- and health-related graduate programs and careers.

-A revised curriculum reflecting advances in medical knowledge and modern practice took effect in 2015.
-The curriculum includes suggestions by two experts who reviewed the curriculum in 2012 and 2004 respectively: Georgetown University Medical School professor Dr. James S. Gordon, director of The Center for Mind-Body Medicine, former chair of the White House Commission on Complementary and Alternative Medicine Policy, and a member of the advisory council for the NIH National Center for Complementary & Alternative Medicine (NCCAM); and Dr. Joseph Jacobs, former director of NCCAM.
+Our curriculum reflects ongoing and emerging developments and discoveries related to the safety and efficacy of holistic health practices and therapies.
+The curriculum includes suggestions by Dr. James S. Gordon, director of The Center for Mind-Body Medicine, former chair of the White House Commission on Complementary and Alternative Medicine Policy, and a member of the advisory council for the NIH National Center for Complementary & Alternative Medicine (NCCAM).